 I love fall!
 I love feeling the cold in the morning when I leave the house while I think about how much I missed it.
-There is another sensation that I also enjoy, and it is that of those comforting dishes that help you get away from the cold.
+There is another sensation that I also enjoy, and it is that of those comforting dishes that help you keep the cold away.

-Undoubtedly, the proposal that Carmen, from Yerbabuena in the Kitchen , brings us today is one of these dishes: the traditional Asturian bean stew is one of the most typical dishes in the country, which you will enjoy eating both on a daily basis and at family meals. .
-So take note -when the cold weather arrives, it is time to start heating up the stove for this dish that you will love!
+Without a doubt, the proposal that Carmen, from Yerbabuena en la Cocina , brings us today is one of these dishes: the traditional Asturian stew is one of the most typical dishes of the country, which you will enjoy eating both on a daily basis and at family meals. .
+So take note -when the cold has arrived it is time to start heating up the stove for this dish that you will love!

-I'm in autumn mode, and although the cold hasn't arrived in a noticeable way yet, how about preparing for the coming weeks with recipes from our traditional cuisine?
+I am in autumn mode, and although the cold has not yet arrived in an ostensible way, how about we prepare for the coming weeks with recipes from our traditional cuisine?

-The “faba La Granja” variety is used in the preparation of the bean stew, a white, soft and buttery bean that is grown in Asturias, of excellent quality and that boasts of having a designation of origin.
-The famous compango completes the recipe, that is to say the smoked black pudding and chorizo and the pork shoulder and bacon, which confer a unique and delicious flavor to this dish.
+In the elaboration of the fabada, the variety "Faba La Granja" is used, a white, soft and buttery bean that is grown in Asturias, of excellent quality and which boasts of having a designation of origin.
+The recipe is completed by the famous compango, that is to say the smoked blood sausage and chorizo and the pork shoulder and bacon, which give this dish a unique and delicious flavor.

 For those who have not yet dared to prepare this type of recipe because they think that their elaborations are a bit cumbersome, nothing is further from the truth: it only requires a good raw material, a good casserole or cocotte , and time to leave let the chup-chup work its magic.

-Precisely for this reason, these recipes are my favorites when I have guests or on those weekends when I have work to do, since due to its simple preparation I only have to spend a few minutes, just enough to introduce practically all the ingredients at the same time in this recipe. wonderful Le Creuset cocotte made of vitrified cast iron , ideal for this type of cooking and letting a slow fire and a lot of love do the rest.
+Precisely for this reason these recipes are my favorite when I have guests over or on those weekends when I have work pending, since due to its simple preparation I only have to spend a few minutes, just enough to introduce practically all the ingredients at the same time in this recipe. wonderful Le Creuset cocotte in vitrified cast iron , ideal for this type of cooking and let a slow fire and a lot of care do the rest.